d2l-ai/d2l-en/chapter_preliminaries/probability.md

 | $P(D_1 = 1 \mid H)$        |     1 |  0.01 |
 | $P(D_1 = 0 \mid H)$        |     0 |  0.99 |

-Note that the column sums are all 1 (but the row sums don't), since they are conditional probabilities.
+Note that the column sums are all 1 (but the row sums do not), since they are conditional probabilities.
 Let's compute the probability of the patient having HIV if the test comes back positive, i.e., $P(H = 1 \mid D_1 = 1)$.